kaosagnt/ansible-everyday/README.md

     ansible_rpm-yum-dnf-repolist - execute repolist all on RHEL hosts to show yum / dnf repository information. ansible_rpm-yum-dnf-update-rpm - update / install RPM packages

 	ansible_scl-info - List any installed RHEL Software Collections using scl -l.
-Lists all collections or query by name.
+Lists all collections or query by name

 	ansible_security-rhel-cve-2017-6074 - check for use-after-free in the IPv6 implementation of the DCCP protocol in the Linux kernel - CVE-2017-607 https://access.redhat.com/security/vulnerabilities/2934281